AndrePaulGrenon/microshell/README.md

 This simple logic enables to focus mainly on the pipe aspect of the exam, error managing and the cd builtin.

-This code only uses one while loop statement in the main which makes it easy to follow:
+This code only uses 1 while loop statement in the main and 1 pipe at a time which makes it easy to follow:
 1. Jumps to next arguments if command is ";" or "|" using continue;
 2. Checks if builtin "cd" then continue;
 3. Checks if the commands finishes with a pipe and opens it if true.